 - Bruises in the shape of a hand, fist, fingers or belt buckle

-- Bruises that encompass a large portion of the child's body, particularly their abdomen, back, arms, legs, thighs, head or face
+- Bruises on multiple body parts or that encompass a large portion of the child's body, particularly their abdomen, back, arms, legs, thighs, head or face

 - However, knees, elbows and ankles are common places for scrapes, mild bruises and trauma from falls that would not be considered abuse

-- Bruises on the legs that result in child not wanting to walk or bare any weight on them
+- Bruises on the upper or lower legs that result in the child not wanting to walk or bear any weight on them

-- Bruises on the thighs of children that results in one leg appearing shorter than the other
+- Bruises on the thighs that result in one leg appearing shorter than the other

 - Do not leave the child alone while making the call